AbhyudayaSharma/MailPrinter/README.md

 - Configure your printer using your operating system settings.
 - Clone the repository and `cd` to the cloned folder.
 - Run `[sudo] ./setup.py install`.
-- Make the configurations for your email and printer config.json.
+- Make the configurations for your email and printer in config.json.
 - Set the email and password for the account to be used:

 ```bash